observablehq/framework/docs/convert.md

 import.meta.resolve("npm:regl")
 ```

-Since notebooks also support [dynamic import](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/import), you might also see libraries being loaded from CDNs such as [jsDelivr](https://www.jsdelivr.com/esm) or [esm.sh](https://esm.sh/).
-While you can use dynamic imports in Framework, for security and performance, we recommend also converting these into static imports.
+Some notebooks use [dynamic import](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/import) to load libraries from npm-backed CDNs such as [jsDelivr](https://www.jsdelivr.com/esm) and [esm.sh](https://esm.sh/).
+While you can use dynamic imports in Framework, for security and performance, we recommend converting these into static imports.
 So this:

 ```js run=false
 isoformat = import("https://esm.sh/isoformat")